-Manhattan Train Accident Attorneys
+Manhattan Train Accident Attorney

 With many conveniently located subway stops and the way they zip through past, and under, the congested city streets, it’s no wonder that trains have become so deeply embedded into the fabric of Manhattan life.
 There’s even an air of romance associated with them—think of Duke Ellington’s jazz classic, “Take the A Train.”